 “Greeted with open arms by the staff, Pathways became home to me very quickly,” he said, crediting them with finding new friends and reconnecting with his family.

-He said Pathways allowed him to turn his life after being “stuck in a seemingly endless cycle.”
+He said Pathways allowed him to turn his life around after being “stuck in a seemingly endless cycle.”

 “Never being able to save money because I was preoccupied with trying to fund my addiction,” he added.
 “I just needed help and support and I got that and so much more at Pathways to Care.
 The people made me feel like I was worth something and I could count on them to be there for support.”
 Today he is in their Step 2 Program leading to independent living, while working toward a degree and working during the day.